Bob Casey Sr.: Early life and education

-Casey was born in Jackson Heights, Queens, the son of Alphonsus Liguori and Marie (née Cummings) Casey.
+Robert Patrick Casey was born on January 9, 1932, in Jackson Heights, Queens, the son of Alphonsus Liguori and Marie (née Cummings) Casey.
 His family, of Irish descent, was originally from Scranton, Pennsylvania, but his parents moved to New York in order for his father, a devoutly Roman Catholic former coal miner who began working as a coal miner at age 10, to attend Fordham University School of Law.
 The family returned to Scranton following Casey's birth.

 After attending Scranton Preparatory School, Casey turned down an offer to play for the Philadelphia Phillies in 1949, opting to go to college instead.
 He went to the College of the Holy Cross, where he was president of his senior class, on a basketball scholarship.
 He played on the same team as future NBA hall of famer Bob Cousy.
 He graduated with a Bachelor of Arts degree in 1953, and received his Juris Doctor from George Washington University in 1956.
-Upon graduation and admission to the bar, Casey worked for the Washington, D.C. law firm Covington & Burling, where he remained until returning to Scranton in 1958 to enter solo practice.
+Upon graduation and admission to the bar, Casey worked for the Washington, D.C., law firm Covington & Burling, where he remained until returning to Scranton in 1958 to enter solo practice.